strimzi/kafka-access-operator/README.md

 ## Software Bill of Materials (SBOM)

 Strimzi Access Operator publishes the software bill of materials (SBOM) of our containers.
-The SBOMs are published as an archive with `SPDX-JSON` and `Syft-Table` formats signed using cosign.
+The SBOMs are published as archives with `SPDX-JSON` and `Syft-Table` formats, and they are signed using cosign.
 For releases, they are also pushed into the container registry.
-To verify the SBOM signatures, please use the Strimzi public key:
+To verify the authenticity of the SBOM signatures, use the Strimzi public key:

 ```
 -----BEGIN PUBLIC KEY-----